 What Causes Heavy Periods?

-- Non-cancerous growths or tumors of the uterus like uterine fibroids or uterine polyps
+- Growths of the uterus like uterine fibroids or uterine polyps

 - Intrauterine device (IUD)